Jameson789/centroid-finder/README.md

 ### "Port already in use"
 - Another application is using ports 3000 or 3001
-- Use different ports (see "Customizing Ports" section above)
+- Stop other application or use different ports (see "Customizing Ports" section above)

 ### "Cannot connect the Docker daemon"
 - Docker Desktop isn't running